Monday, February 18, 2013

 As Mary Engelbrit says "Time flies whether you're having fun or not".
 Well, time is sure flying for all of us.
 Just four weeks from Sunday, you Mercedes guys will be lining up for "Showtime in Birmingham".
 I hope all of you boys and girls are getting excited.
 Hope you're not saying to yourself "yikes, what have I done.
 I can't get ready in 4 weeks".
 You're right, you can't get ready in 4 weeks - you got ready in the months you've put behind you on the road, in the cold, in the rain, in the dark.
 Calm down. it's going to be fine.

-What you need to do now is to go to the Mercedes Marathon website and print out a copy of the course and have one at work and one at home.
+What you need to do now is to go to the Mercedes Marathon website again and print out two copies of the course and have one at work and one at home.
 Learn the course's uniqueness - where the miles are, where the hills are, the aid stations, the porta-potties, turns, straightaways, EVERYTHING.
 Visualize running the race, picture yourself going up those hills, stopping at the aid stations, stopping at the porta-potties (OK, let's not visualize that!), and finally, see yourself getting to the finish line, people cheering, music playing, and a medal being placed around your neck.
 When you do these things in your mind, you should feel your pulse go up and your breathing getting more rapid.
 Why does that happen?
 Because your mind is so entwined with your body that it has trouble distinguishing between what is real or imagined, so it starts reacting like you are running, and it is doing something called "cerebral mapping".
 It is learning how to react in a situation and the more familiar it is to a situation, the calmer it is and the more it will react like it did in training (physical OR mental).
 If it knows what to expect, things will go a lot smoother.
-Getting out every Sunday and putting in those long runs are for a reason folks, and one of those reasons is when you're deep in a race, your body will say "we've been here before" instead of "what in the sam-hill are you doing?!!".
+Getting out every weekend and putting in those long runs are for a reason folks, and one of those reasons is when you're deep in a race, your body will say "we've been here before" instead of "what in the sam-hill are you doing?!!".
 And when you sit and learn all the aspects of the race course, that mental training will pay off big.

 It just slays me when I talk to runners after a marathon and they say "I didn't know it was going to be that hilly" - DID YOU NOT LOOK AT THE COURSE DESCRIPTION BEFORE THE RACE?
 Sometimes the Race Director will be a little deceiving with his "rolling hill" baloney, but you can usually see an elevation map on the website.
 I think Mercedes will be using Powerade as their aid station drink and GU products for their gel, so start using that in your training runs.

-Come Sunday, I'll see you on the roads - AL
+I'll see you on the roads - AL

-Until then, I'll see you on the roads - AL
+I'll see you on the roads - AL